CeloMexico/celo-mx/docs/reference/PROJECT_RULES.md

 2. Optimize images with Next.js Image component
 3. Minimize client-side bundle size
 4. Use React Server Components when possible

 ---

+## 📱 Mobile Safari Signing Policy

+- Mobile Safari does not expose an injected EIP-1193 provider.
+- With Privy v1 + Wagmi v2, contract writes still require a ready wagmi connector.
+- Therefore, you MUST either:
+  1) Enable WalletConnect by setting `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` (preferred short-term), or
+  2) Instruct users to open the site in their wallet's in-app browser (which injects a provider), or
+  3) Plan the migration to Privy v3 + `@privy-io/wagmi` (long-term fix) to use the embedded wallet as a wagmi connector.

+Do not ship a default WalletConnect projectId.
+The app is coded to include WalletConnect only when the env var is set.

+---